dhis2/dhis2-releases/releases/2.43/tracker-performance.md

 | Get first event from enrollment | 63 | 79 | 38 | 72 | 76 | 155 |
 | Get relationships for first TE | 5 | 5 | 4 | 6 | 7 | 65 |

 **`Search Birth events` under concurrency.** The same request flagged as the 1-user outlier also degrades under concurrency on every version: 2.41.8 went from 87 ms (1u) to 492 ms (2u) to 27.3 s (4u); on the final 2.43.0 image (2026-05-07) p95 is 1,321 ms (1u) → 36,623 ms (2u) → 9,979 ms (4u) → 5,089 ms (6u).
-The 2.43 numbers are non-monotonic: at 2u 25/28 samples returned in 1-5 s and 3/28 sat near 36 s (essentially Gatling-timeout-adjacent), inflating p95; at 4u and 6u the long tail is shorter and most samples are under 1 s (median 709/712 ms).
+The 2.43 numbers are non-monotonic: at 2u 23/28 samples returned in 2-3 s, 2/28 in the 6-14 s range, and 3/28 sat near 36 s (essentially Gatling-timeout-adjacent), inflating p95; at 4u and 6u the p95 tail is shorter and most samples are under 1 s (median 709/713 ms).
 This is consistent with the bimodal behaviour on the same runner: the slow mode dominates 2u (small sample, less averaging) and is diluted by higher concurrency.

 ### What changed